 pipeline based applications have become an integral part of life.
 However, knowing that the pipeline systems can be largely deployed in an inaccessible and hazardous environment, active monitoring and frequent inspection of the pipeline systems are becoming highly expensive when relying on traditional maintenance systems.
 Robot agents of been considered as an attractive alternative.
 Although many different types of pipeline exploration robots have been proposed, all have suffered from various limitations.
 The Discovery Lab Team has been developing the design and implementation of a single module fully autonomous mobile pipeline exploration robot, called FAMPER, which can be used for the inspection of 150 mm pipelines.
 This robot consists of four wall press caterpillars operated by two DC motors each.
 The speed of each Caterpillar is controlled independently to provide steering capability, allowing the robot to go through 45-degree elbows, 90-degree elbows, T-branches, and Y-branches.

 The Future of Law Enforcement is NOW!—Telebot

 Telebot is a semi-autonomous robot incorporating technologies in telepresence to provide an extension for disabled military veterans and law enforcement officers who may have been injured in the line of duty.
-Using telebot and telepresence technologies, officers who may have lost arms or legs can still serve their communities by remotely operating telebots.
-When telebot is deployed on the streets as an extension of their presence, the officers can conduct many of the same duties they previously conducted.
+Using Telebot and telepresence technologies, officers who may have lost arms or legs can still serve their communities by remotely operating Telebot.
+When Telebot is deployed on the streets as an extension of their presence, the officers can conduct many of the same duties they previously conducted.
 Telebot offers them a presence where they can see, touch, feel and respond to their environment as if they were actually there.